SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-lambda-function.md

 1. In the **CloudWatch Logs trigger** section, you can create a trigger, or click **Remove** if you prefer to create it later in [Step 3](#step-3-assign-cloudwatch-log-groups-to-your-lambda-function).
 To create the trigger:<br/><img src={useBaseUrl('img/send-data/cloudWatch-logs-trigger.png')} style={{border: '1px solid black'}} alt="cloudWatch-logs-trigger" width="700"/>
     * **Log Group**.
 Select the log group that serves as the event source.
 Events sent to the log source will trigger your Lambda function.
     * **Filter Name**.
 Enter a filter name.
     * **Filter Pattern (Optional)**.
 May be left blank.
-For information about AWS filter patterns, see [Filter and Pattern Syntax](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html) in AWS help.
+For information about AWS filter patterns, see [Filter and Pattern Syntax](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html) in AWS Help.
 1. In the **Environment Variables** section, set the value of the variable to the URL of the HTTP source from [Step 1](#step-1-add-a-hosted-collector-and-http-source) to which your logs will be sent.
 In addition, you can set any of the following optional variables:<br/><img src={useBaseUrl('img/send-data/environment-variables.png')} style={{border: '1px solid black'}} alt="environment-variables" width="700"/>
     * **ENCODING (Optional)**.
 Use when decoding CloudWatch log events, default is **utf-1**.
     * **SOURCE_CATEGORY_OVERRIDE (Optional)**.
 Override `_sourceCategory` value configured for the HTTP source.